What is Burning Man? All you need to know about the festival and floods

 More than 13mm (0.5 inches) of rain fell at the festival site on Friday, disrupting the celebration.

-For the Reno area, the average rainfall for the whole month of September would be 5.4mm (0.21 inches), said Mark Deutschendorf, a meteorologist with the National Weather Service in Reno.
+For the Reno area, the average rainfall for the whole month of September would be 5.4mm (0.21 inches), said Mark Deutschendorf, a meteorologist with the National Weather Service in the city.

 “Already, everywhere from Reno up to the Burning Man area, Black Rock, we’ve already exceeded that – and it’s only three days into the month,” he added.

-Road closures were imposed just before a giant wooden effigy was supposed to have been burned on Saturday night.
+Road closures were imposed just before the festival’s giant wooden effigy was supposed to have been burned on Saturday night.
 Organisers said all burning had been postponed, and authorities were working to open exit routes by the end of the Labor Day weekend.

-Organisers closed the festival to vehicles after one death was reported.
-Officials provided no details of the death.
-An investigation is under way.
+In addition, one death at the festival was reported.
+Officials in Pershing County said the man was in his 40s, but a cause of death was not released.
+An investigation is underway.

 How are people getting out?

-With their party closed to motorised traffic, attendees trudged through mud, many barefoot or with plastic bags on their feet.
-Revellers were urged to conserve supplies of food and water, and most remained hunkered down at the site.
+With the festival closed to motorised traffic, attendees trudged through mud, many barefoot or with plastic bags on their feet.
+Organisers on Monday discouraged pedestrians from trying to reach County Road 34, due to heavy traffic from the “exodus”.

+Revellers were also urged to conserve supplies of food and water, and most remained hunkered down at the site.

 A few, however, managed to walk out to the nearest town or catch a ride there.

 Celebrity DJ Diplo posted a video to Instagram on Saturday showing him and comedian Chris Rock riding in the back of a fan’s pick-up truck.
-He said they walked 6 miles (10km) through the mud before hitching a ride.
+He said they walked 10km (6 miles) through the mud before hitching a ride.

 “I legit walked the side of the road for hours with my thumb out,” wrote Diplo, whose real name is Thomas Wesley Pentz.